 Education for all

-In 2000, over 180 countries signed up to a set of commitments for a better world to tackle issues such as hunger and poverty.
-These Millennium Development Goals included a goal of education for all by 2015.
+In 2015, world leaders signed up to a new set of commitments for a better world to tackle issues such as hunger and poverty.
+The 17 Sustainable Development Goals are a successor to the Millennium Development Goals and they include a goal of providing education for all, up to the age of 15, by 2030.

 Send My Friend to School – your questions